voxel51/fiftyone/docs/index.rst

 FiftyOne
 ========

-*Data is king in the modern age of deep learning.*
+    *"Data is king in the artificial intelligence world."*

 If you are looking to boost your model performance, chances are improving dataset quality is going to provide the highest return on investment.